 - Rafting in Rishikesh

-- Yoga Ashram with Meals and Yoga classes in Rishikesh
+- Yoga Ashram with Meals and Yoga Lessons in Rishikesh

-- 3 days trekking in Dharamshala with full board
+- 3 days trekking in Daramshala with full board

 Fixed group date:

 09.03.2024 – 30.03.2024